Within UCLan’s four research strands, there is an extensive portfolio of active research themes, which are listed here alphabetically.

 UCLan is research into social work and policy is committed to providing a foundation for development of policy and practice.

-UCLan works in collaboration with international partners to conduct research within the field of sport and exercise science.
+UCLan works in collaboration with international partners to conduct research within the field of sport and exercise.

 UCLan’s Stroke Research Team is the UK’s only nurse-led stroke research unit and works to promote research and improve care standards.